multiversx/mx-docs/docs/developers/transactions/tx-result-handlers.md

 ## Original result marker

 Type safety is not only important for inputs, but also for outputs.
-The first step is sigalling what the intended result type is in the original contract, where the endpoint is defined.
+The first step is signaling what the intended result type is in the original contract, where the endpoint is defined.

 Proxies define this type themselves, since they have access to the ABI.